microservices-demo/microservices-demo/deploy/aws-ecs/README.md

 ## Goal

-This directory contains the necessary tools to install an instance of the weaveDemo application on [AWS ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).
+This directory contains the necessary tools to install an instance of the microservice demo application on [AWS ECS](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).

 ## Installation